 Click on a tab to select the fixed effect model or the random effects model.
 You can also display the two simultaneously, which makes it possible to see how the point estimate and confidence interval differ between the two models.

 The program will also display the relative weights for a fixed effect analysis and a random effects analysis side-by-side.
-This helps to explain why the combined effect shifts as we move from fixed effect to a random effects model (See white paper).
+This helps to explain why the combined effect shifts as we move from fixed effect to a random effects model (See paper).

 You have full control over the statistics displayed for each study.
 You can display basic statistics such as the effect size, standard error, and confidence limits.
 You can display counts, such as events and sample size for each group.
 You can display diagnostics for each study, such as the residual (the distance from the study to the combined effect).